Al-Ettifaq Club: Sharp decline in 1970s

+Saudi Premier league and Gulf Club Cup Championship

-The squad was mainly rebuilt with promising academy players promoted from the youth teams.
-The 1982–83 Saudi Premier League began on the 16th of December 1982, and by April 1983 Al-Ettifaq had nine wins and eight draws with a match left to conclude the season.
+The club new youth players catch the attention of the nation when 1982–83 Saudi Premier League began on 16 December 1982.
+Some of the most recognized forwards such as Jamal Mohammad and Omar Bakhashwain made their debut in this season.
+Al-Ettifaq are undefeated in their run by the end of season in April 1983.
+First Saudi football club to ever do so.
+The club had nine wins and eight draws with a match left to conclude the season.
 Going into the final matchday, Al-Hilal were leading the table with 1 point ahead of Al-Ettifaq.

 The two teams would face their city rivals in the final matchday on separate days.
 On 7 April 1983, Al-Ettifaq defeated Al-Nahda 2–0.
 This meant that Al-Hilal needed just a draw against Al-Nassr to secure the title, as they were ahead of Al-Ettifaq on goal difference as well.
 On 8 April 1983, Al-Nassr defeated Al-Hilal 2–1 to hand Al-Ettifaq their first league title.
-Al-Ettifaq ended the season without a single defeat and became the first Saudi team to ever do so.
 Al-Ettifaq also became the first team from Dammam to win the title.
-Khalil Al-Zayani also became the first Saudi Arabian manager to win the league title.
-The 1983 Gulf Club competition was also won in the same season making Al-Ettifaq the first Saudi team to win a non-domestic title.
+Khalil Al-Zayani also became the first Saudi Arabian manager to win the league title and Jamal Muhammad managed to reach 3rd position in top scorer table behind Khalid Al-Ma'ajil in 2nd place and Majeed Abdullah as the league golden boot winner.

+After winning the league, city of Dammam that are located in Saudi East Coastline are invited in the 2nd edition Gulf Club competition by Arabian Gulf countries.
+Al-Ettifaq are among the 12 team that listed in the competition.
+The last decisive match will be played by the club that reach the 1st position in tha chart table which is Al-Ettifaq and Al-Arabi from Kuwait.
+Ettifaqi defeat their opponent in foreign soil of Khalifa International Stadium, Doha, Qatar, gaining the honour for the first Saudi team to win non-domestic title and their first regional title.